qadan/civviebot/bot/interactions/markdown/faq/01_howitworks.md

 How does it work?
 In the settings for Civilization 6, you may have noticed a field called **Play By Cloud Webhook URL**.
 When you finish your turn in a Play By Cloud game, Civilization 6 will send a message to that URL containing information about the new turn.
 It's essentially just a type of turn notification that a web server can recieve and be configured to understand.

-CivvieBot is able to create and manage webhook URLs that understand Civilization 6's turn notification messages.
-It ties those URLs to the Discord channel they were created in, and sends any notifications it gets from the game to that channel.
+In addition to being a Discord bot, I'm also configured to understand those messages.
+I'm able to create and manage webhook URLs that Civilization 6 can send those messages to.
+I tie those URLs to the Discord channel they were created in, and send any notifications I get from the game to that channel.